 Here are a few highlights of the Kanchenjunga Circuit Trek:

 - You will get to see the world’s third tallest peak-Mount Kanchenjunga (8586 meters) at its best.

-- You will get a chance to encounter rare wild animals such as snow leopard, musk deer, red panda and much more.
+- You will get a chance to encounter rare wild animals such as snow leopards, musk deer, red pandas, and others.

 - You will get to enjoy the warm and traditional hospitality of the locals of the Kanchenjunga region.